Forbidden City: Six Western and Six Eastern Palaces

+Visual tour of the central axis buildings of the Forbidden City, beginning from Tiananmen Gate till Gate of Divine Might (no audio).

-To the west and to the east of the three main halls of the inner court are the Six Western Palaces (西六宫; xīliùgōng) and the Six Eastern Palaces (东六宫; dōngliùgōng).
+To the west and to the east of the three main halls of the inner court are the Six Western Palaces (西六宮 (xīliùgōng)) and the Six Eastern Palaces (東六宮 (dōngliùgōng)).
 These palaces were the residences of the imperial consorts.
 Six palaces lay to the west and six to the east of the three main halls, hence the name.
 The architecture of the twelve palaces, connected by passageways, is more or less the same.
 The Western and Eastern Palaces each have a layout of three palaces on either side of an alley that runs from north to south.
 Every palace has its own courtyards, main halls, and side-halls.
 The main halls stand in the middle and the side-halls are in the east and west.
 The front courtyard and its main hall was used for receptions, while the back courtyard and its main hall served as living quarters.

 An imperial consort with the rank of concubine and above was given a residence in the main section of a palace and was the manager of that palace, an honor in itself.
 Lower ranking imperial consorts (noble ladies and below) lived in the side halls of the palaces and were supervised by the higher ranking imperial consort.

 The twelve palaces were the place where many of the Qing emperors were born and grew up, and they formed the daily life of the imperial family.

 During the late Qing era, Empress Dowager Cixi resided in one of the Western Palaces and became known as the "western empress", while her co-regent Empress Dowager Ci'an lived in one of the Eastern Palaces and was thus known as the "eastern empress".

 The names of the palaces were: